Back/How I AI

 The harness running in the TUI, showing logs and progress

-• Confirmed Evidence: It confirmed the Sentry warning was real, impacting 150 users, and still happening hourly.
-It also noted that Vercel logs were unavailable, which is a useful piece of information.
+• Confirmed evidence: The warning was real, had affected roughly 150 users, and was still occurring hourly.
+The run also documented that Vercel logs were unavailable, which limited the investigation.

-• Likely Root Causes: It identified two potential root causes related to an invalid or overlapping range in a specific function and pointed out a blind spot in our logic.
+• Likely causes: The harness proposed two possible root causes involving invalid or overlapping ranges in a specific function and highlighted a blind spot in the surrounding logic.

-• Verification Steps: It told me exactly how to verify its hypothesis by fetching a raw Sentry event.
+• Verification: The report explained how to validate the hypothesis by fetching and inspecting a raw Sentry event.

 The final investigation brief artifact file content